sisrfeng/coc-wiki/Completion-with-sources.md

 ## Highlights of coc.nvim's completion

-* **Full LSP completion support**, especially snippet and `additionalTextEdit` feature, you'll understand why it's awesome when you experience it with a coc extension like `coc-tsserver`.
+* **Full LSP completion support**, especially snippet and `additionalTextEdit` feature.
+You'll understand why it's awesome when you experience it with a coc extension like `coc-tsserver`.
-* **Completion resolving on completion item change**, it does async completion resolve on completion item change and the detail and documentation would be shown in float window (when possible).
+* **Completion resolving on completion item change**, it does async completion resolve on completion item change and the detail and documentation will be shown in a float window when possible.
-* **Asynchronous and parallel completion request**, unless using vim sources, your vim will never be blocked.
+* **Asynchronous and parallel completion request**.
+Unless using vim sources, your vim will never be blocked.
-* **Incomplete request and cancel request support**, only incomplete completion requests would be triggered on filtering completion items and cancellation requests are sent to servers only when necessary.
+* **Incomplete request and cancel request support**, only incomplete completion requests will be triggered on filtering completion items and cancellation requests are sent to servers only when necessary.
 * **Start completion without timer**.
 The completion will start after you type the first letter of a word by default and is filtered with new input after the completion has finished.
 Other completion engines use a timer to trigger completion so you always have to wait after the typed character.
 * **Realtime buffer keywords**.
 Coc will generate buffer keywords on buffer change in the background (with debounce), while some completion engines use a cache which isn't always correct.
 Plus, [Locality bonus feature](https://code.visualstudio.com/docs/editor/intellisense#_locality-bonus) from VSCode is enabled by default.
 * **Filter completion items when possible.** When you do a fuzzy filter with completion items, some completion engines will trigger a new completion, but coc.nvim will filter the items when possible which makes it much faster.
 Filtering completion items on backspace is also supported.